 Lead-Based Paint

-For rental properties built in 1978 and prior, Florida law requires that you provide your tenant with information regarding the use of lead-based paint.
+For rental properties built in 1978 and prior, Florida law requires that you provide your tenant with information regarding the use of lead-based paint at the beginning of their tenancy.

 Property Owner and Managers